 Here are a few more things you should be tracking (with some instructions provided) when it comes to your prospect engagement:

 - Engagement over time.
 Try different times to send emails and see which times see more open rates.
+This trial and error method is worth the time investment if it results in a higher rate of emails opened overall.

 - Look at your unsubscribe rate.